juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 <p style="text-align: justify;">
-Jay is a Clinical Psychology PhD Student at the University of Missouri.
+Jay Park is a Clinical Psychology PhD Student at the University of Missouri.
 </p>

 <p style="text-align: justify;">